klari26/ID2223-Project/README.md

 **Performance:** All trained models demonstrate high reliability, consistently achieving an accuracy score higher than 90% and a Mean Squared Error (MSE) lower than 0.06 across all monitored locations.

+**Evaluation:** For a more detailed view, we also report the per-resort confusion matrices resulting from training the XGBoost Classifier and Regressor.
+This helped us assess .
+The image below is an example:

 ### 4\.
 Batch Inference (`model_inference.ipynb`)
 This notebook handles automated daily predictions:
 * **Retrieval:** Loads the batch inference data from the Feature View.